Post updated on

 - Farmers walk

-To the right you see picture of CrossFit Athlete Jason Khalipa.
-As you probably know crossfitters don’t do bicep curls, but they do pull ups, rope climbs, muscle-ups, Olympic lifts ect and his arms look pretty badass from that.
+To the right, you see a picture of CrossFit Athlete Jason Khalipa.
+As you probably know crossfitters don’t do bicep curls, but they do pull-ups, rope climbs, muscle-ups, Olympic lifts, etc and his arms look pretty badass from that.
 I would say he also has some good genes but you still get the picture.
 Another good example would be Dimitry Klokov, he is an Olympic lifter who doesn’t curl either but his arms are freaking huge.
 Strong and muscular arms can certainly be made without curls.

 For Me Personally

 It’s a pretty common thing for most beginners to think bicep curls are an important exercise.
 Pictures of people curling are probably one of the most common types of fitness pictures there are.
 Newbies and even people who have lifted for a while believe that bicep curls should be a staple of weightlifting exercises.
 I can’t blame them really, I used to be the exact same way.
 I curled my ass off for years and years, but most people learn and change their methods as the years go by and I am no different.
 For me, I decided I wanted to cut back on the time I spent in the gym and get more bang for my buck with the exercises I was doing when I was there.

 Also, I pretty much decided that biceps weren’t really a high priority for me anymore and that I could get enough bicep work in through other compound exercises I mentioned earlier (Chins, rows, cleans) and that my arms would still be muscular and a decent size.